jensbrak/pi-py/README.md

 Assumption is that `action` is whatever is needed to actually update the dyndns provider with a new external IP.
 In other words: he key component for actually updating a dyndns provider with new IP is NOT covered here.

+Example: I use Free DNS (http://freedns.afraid.org) and they provide personal URL (if you have account) that will update their records with a new IP.
+It looks something like this: http://freedns.afraid.org/dynamic/update.php?abcdef (just an example, non working I hope).
+This is what I use as action with pippy!

 **logfile**

 `string: fully qualified path to logfile`